sudoPom/CS-Notes/Year-3/Computer-Systems-COMP0019/Week-4/Dynamic-Memory-Allocation.md

 void *malloc(size_t size);
 ```

-In 64-bit mode the addresses returned is alwats a multiple of 16, whilst in 32 bit mode they will be a multiple of 8.
+In 64-bit mode the addresses returned is always a multiple of 16, whilst in 32 bit mode they will be a multiple of 8.

 **Calloc** is a wrapper around the `malloc` function which zeros out all the bits of the allocated memory.
 **Realloc** allows users to re-allocate an already allocated memory address - changing the size of the allocated space.